nbsdx/SimpleJSON/README.md

 If you run into any bugs, please submit a bug!

 ## Example
-A larger example can be see in example.cpp, so feel free to check that out as well.
+More examples can be found in the 'examples' directory.
+They're the closest thing to an API doc until I have time to write one.

 ```cpp
 #include "json.hpp"